ervinanovlianti/bookself-restful-api/readme.md

 ## API Endpoints
 ### GET /books
-Returns a list of all books. <br>
+Returns a list of all books.

 ![Show All Books](img-doc/Get-All-Books.jpg)

 ### POST /books
-Adds a new book. <br>
+Adds a new book.
 ![Add Book](img-doc/Post-Book.jpg)

 ### GET /books/:id
-Returns a single book with the specified ID. <br>
+Returns a single book with the specified ID.
 ![Show Book By Id](img-doc/Get-Book-By-Id.jpg)

 ### PUT /books/:id
-Updates a book with the specified ID. <br>
+Updates a book with the specified ID.
 ![Update Book By Id](img-doc/Edit-Book.jpg)

 ### DELETE /books/:id
-Deletes a book with the specified ID. <br>
+Deletes a book with the specified ID.
 ![Delete Book](img-doc/Delete-Book.jpg)

 ## Folder Structure